brkdnmz/auth-sandbox/README.md

 # Auth Sandbox

-The first app that I implemented actual authentication lifecycle using JWTs (JSON Web Token).
+The first app that I implemented the actual authentication lifecycle using JWTs (JSON Web Token).

 ## Motivation — Why? 🤔

-Since I've first met and tried web development in late 2021, authentication has been my weakest point.
-After 2 years of avoidance, I finally decided to take it serious to figure out and understand how exactly authentication works; how to:
+Since I first met and tried web development in late 2021, authentication has been my weakest point.
+After 2 years of avoidance, I finally decided to take it seriously to figure out and understand how exactly authentication works; how to:

 - Sign up?
 - Sign in?